DagsHub/client/dagshub/data_engine/README.md

 We automatically infer the metadata types and create the schema when we first encounter a new metadata field name being added.
-So, while you don't need to declare a schema in advance, a typed schema gets created automatically and you can't push mismatched data types to an existing field.
+So, while you don't need to declare a schema in advance, a typed schema gets created automatically, and you can't push mismatched data types to an existing field.
 We're considering allowing a more declarative typing system for this in the future.